sunfounder/Summary-of-Fun-Projects/docs/source/arduino/rfid_Jukebox.rst

 Course Introduction
 ------------------------

-n this lesson, we’ll build a Jukebox using an MFRC522 module, an LED strip, and a passive buzzer.
+In this lesson, we’ll build a Jukebox using an MFRC522 module, an LED strip, and a passive buzzer.

 First we’ll write track data to an RFID card, then scanning it will trigger music playback and lighting effects.